alireza-shabanpisheh/Cafe-Landing-Page/README.md

 - **Swiper JS Image Slider**: Utilizes the Swiper JS library to create a touch-enabled image slider, allowing users to browse through customer reviews with ease.

 - **ScrollReveal Animations**: Incorporates the ScrollReveal JS library to animate elements as they come into view, creating a visually appealing and dynamic effect.
+- **Mobile-friendly Navigation**: The navigation bar collapses into a hamburger menu on smaller devices, optimizing navigation for mobile users.

 ## Installation